-The 2019 Australia Day awards ceremony is combined with an Australian citizenship ceremony and will be held at Kyneton Mechanics Institute.
+The Australia Day awards ceremony is combined with an Australian citizenship ceremony and is held at Kyneton Town Hall.

 We have five categories that people can be nominated for:

-- Citizen of the Year: All residents of the Macedon Ranges Shire are eligible.
-Nominees must be 30 years of age or over on 26 January 2018.
+All residents of the Macedon Ranges Shire are eligible.
+Nominees must be 30 years of age or over on 26 January 2020.

-- Young Citizen of the Year: All residents of Macedon Ranges Shire are eligible.
-Nominees must be under the age of 30 on 26 January 2018.
+All residents of Macedon Ranges Shire are eligible.
+Nominees must be under the age of 30 on 26 January 2020.

 - service to the community